 PCSP students who fail two or more NBME clinical subject exams may remediate with a Comprehensive Exam.
 PCSP students will follow the procedure outlined for remediation of subject exam failures in the four-year pathways.

-2.3.5.3.
-Repeating the Year
+2.4.5.3.
+REMEDIATION EXPENSES